Like any cardio activity, walking is great for your heart health!

 When I was going through physical therapy for running (I had to stop running for 6 months due to knee pain), my PT changed my gait, or the way I walk.
 One side of my pelvis was always forward.
 He had me fixed and running in three weeks.
 I cannot emphasize enough the 1-1 attention to your kinetic chain from a PT is gold, especially if you have any knee/hip problems.

-If you’re following our Walking & Weights program, we take care of working your deep core muscles and reducing imbalances.
+If you’re following our Weekly Schedule, we take care of working your deep core muscles and reducing imbalances.

 As women, we usually think strength training is good for bone density and aesthetics, but strength training also helps us maintain a level where we can do all the things we love easier and for longer.